Dermatomyositis: Prognosis

 The cutaneous manifestations of dermatomyositis may or may not improve with therapy in parallel with the improvement of the myositis.
 In some people, the weakness and rash resolve together.
 In others, the two are not linked, with one or the other being more challenging to control.
 Often, cutaneous disease persists after adequate control of the muscle disease.

 The risk of death from the condition is much higher if the heart or lungs are affected.

-Before the advent of modern treatments such as prednisone, intravenous immunoglobulin, plasmapheresis, chemotherapies, and other drugs, the prognosis was poor.
+Before the advent of modern therapies, the prognosis was poor.
+However, with timely diagnosis and appropriate management, the prognosis has improved substantially, and outcomes are now generally favorable.

 Epidemiology

 Incidence of DM peaks at ages 40–50, but the disease can affect people of all ages.
 It tends to affect more women than men.
 The prevalence of DM ranges from one to 22 per 100,000 people.

-History

-The diagnostic criteria were proposed in 1975 and became widely adopted.
-Amyopathic DM, also called DM sine myositis, was named in 2002.